SpiroCx/puttyCluster/README.md

 * Find space for the label "Select Monitor" above the monitor selection radio buttons
 * Make the hotkeys configurable
 * Add shortcut for Always On Top
-* Add a single overall tile match invert button, so you can find the windows you don't want then simply invert the result.

 ### license
 * free as in free beer and free as in free speech